Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/README.md

 #### **Player Name**

-Name of the media player in use (e.g., "AVPlayer", "Native Player", "Custom Player")
+Name of the media player in use (e.g., "AVPlayer", "Native Player", "Custom Player").

 #### **Application Version**

-The version of the media player app/SDK.
+The version of the media player application/SDK.

 #### **Debug Logging**